testillano/helm/README.md

-# @testillano Helm repository
+# @testillano helm repository

-This project hosts the stuff to build `helm` charts from @testillano github repositories.
+This project hosts the stuff to build `helm` charts from `@testillano` github repositories.
 GitHub page for the `helm` repository can be accessed [here](https://testillano.github.io/helm/).
 Git project for the `helm` repository can be accessed on branch [gh-pages](https://github.com/testillano/helm/tree/gh-pages).